captionpoint/CaptionPoint-Server/public/will.md

 ## JOHN:
 I have never thought food as useless as I do now.
 ---
+---
 ## HENRY:
 Then we’ll both starve.
 ---
 ## HENRY:
-On stage.
+On stage…
+--
+in the dark.
 ---
 ## HENRY:
-In the dark.
+When my first boy died, only months old,
 ---
 ## HENRY:
-When my first boy died, only months old, I couldn’t imagine a loving God that would have any part in such a thing.
+I couldn’t imagine a loving God that would have any part in such a thing.
 ---
 ## HENRY:
-And I told him so in my prayers—silent—
+And I told him so in my prayers…
+--
+silent…
 ---
 ## HENRY:
-because I know I’d be the one in the ground if anyone heard what I thought of God and his taking and taking and taking.
+Because I know I’d be the one in the ground if anyone heard
 ---
 ## HENRY:
-Then I realized the great weight of every grieving father’s prayers that must hit God every night,
+what I thought of God and his taking and taking and taking.
 ---
 ## HENRY:
-and must sound so much like my own.
+Then I realized the great weight of every grieving father’s prayers
 ---
 ## HENRY:
-Sons who lost fathers, husbands without wives, mothers—oh God, the mothers.
+that must hit God every night and must sound so much like my own.
 ---
 ## HENRY:
+Sons who lost fathers…
+---
+## HENRY:
+Husbands without wives…
+---
+## HENRY:
+Mothers…
+--
+oh God, the mothers…
+---
+## HENRY:
 All that grief on God’s ear constantly.
 ---
 ## HENRY:
-Then I felt bad for God.
+Then I felt *bad* for God.
 ---
 ## HENRY:
-Which made me laugh.
+Which made me laugh…
 ---
 ## HENRY:
-Which made me feel alive again.
+…which made me feel alive again.
 ---
 ## HENRY:
 Funny how that worked out, didn’t it?
 ---
 ## JOHN:
 That’s a good story.
+---
+## JOHN:
 Why do we bother?
 ---
 ## HENRY: